tokenpage/yieldseeker-contracts/README.md

 - Approve tokens to non-registered contracts
 - Transfer tokens directly
 - Upgrade wallet implementations
-- Call adapters or targets not registered in ActionRegistry
+- Call adapters or targets not registered in AdapterRegistry
 - Execute standard `execute()` or `executeBatch()` (disabled)

 ---